efekaanefe/Tetris-Game/README.md

 # CONS:
-Pieces are inactivated immediately after touching, there is no delay which limits possible piece end-locations.

-When moving a piece left/right, clock keeps ticking which again limits possible piece end-locations.

 No animation.

 Rotation system doesn´t allow to rotate a piece that is at the edge, it would be better if it allows but shifts the piece a little.